siranwoo/quiz8/README.md

 ### Technique: *Kaleidoscope Effect with Repetition in p5.js*

 This **p5.js kaleidoscope example** creates a captivating pattern by repeatedly rotating and mirroring triangular sections of a canvas.
 It reflects the kind of geometric repetition and rhythmic motion seen in Spotify Wrapped’s animated visuals.
-I could use this technique to design dynamic, abstract visuals that react to music or data, reinforcing the wrapped theme’s energy and personalization.
+I could use this technique to design dynamic, abstract visuals that react to music or data, reinforcing the wrapped theme’s energy and personalisation.

 ![Kaleidoscope Effect Screenshot](assets/kaleidoscope.png)